 Choosing Inks and Screenprint Styles

-This is a type of screen printing we specialise in.
 With discharge printing, the original dye of the shirt is bleached out.
-This leaves you with the softest print (after wash).
-Discharge process is used on black and dark coloured garments, in combination with waterbased inks.
+This leaves you with the softest print achievable on dark colors.
+The discharge process is used on black, and dark coloured garments, in combination with waterbased inks.

 - Kelly Green